jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 When a containerized Executor is run inside a Flow, under the hood Jina basically executes `docker run` with some extra arguments.

-This means that Jina assumes that what runs inside the `container` runs just like it would run in a regular OS process.
-Therefore, you need to make sure that the basic entrypoint of the `image` calls `jina executor` {ref}`CLI <../api/cli>` command.
+This means that Jina assumes that whatever runs inside the container runs just like it would in a regular OS process.
+Therefore, you need to make sure that the basic entrypoint of the image calls `jina executor` {ref}`CLI <../api/cli>` command.

 ```dockerfile
 ENTRYPOINT ["jina", "executor", "--uses", "PATH_TO_YOUR_EXECUTOR_CONFIGURATION"]